 The college director and the cabinet review the governance committee planning documents, program reviews, and the IEC prioritization report.
-The information from these documents are used to develop strategic goals, division goals, and committee charges.
+The information from these documents is used to develop strategic goals, division goals, and committee charges.

 Strategic goals for 2016-2017 are developed to be in alignment with the University of Alaska’s “Shaping Alaska’s Future” and University of Alaska Anchorage’s “Strategic Plan 2012-2017,” and the Prince William Sound College mission.

 PWSC Governance Committees